merryHunter/merryHunter/README.md

 👨‍💻 About Me
 -------

-I'm a Machine Learning Engineer based in Stockholm (looking to for new opportunities in Sweden, reach out to me:).
+I'm a Machine Learning Engineer based in Stockholm (looking for new opportunities in Sweden, reach out to me:).
 I specialize in Python, MLOps and Cloud technologies, love working on technical challenges.

 🔧 Tech Stack
 -------